wittawatj/cadgan/README.md

-# kbrgan
+# cadgan

 Conditional image generation with kernel moment matching.

 * [Link to Overleaf](https://www.overleaf.com/project/5c2d971d1cf80f23a8a26dcb) for ICML 2019:

-* `kbrgan` is intended to be a Python module i.e., it can be imported in Python code.
+* `cadgan` is intended to be a Python module i.e., it can be imported in Python code.
 Reusable code should be put in this folder.
 Make subfolders (packages) as appropriate.

 * Using Anaconda is the probably the easiest way to setup a Python environment.
-  The file `kbrgan_conda_env.yml` is a file exported from Anaconda.
+  The file `cadgan_conda_env.yml` is a file exported from Anaconda.
 It can be used to create (or update) a new environment for this project.
 We all will have the same running software.
 Use the following commands:

-        // create a new environment called randgan conda create --name kbrgan
+        // create a new environment called randgan conda create --name cadgan

         // activate the environment
-        conda activate kbrgan
+        conda activate cadgan

         // update it with the file
-        conda env update -f kbrgan_conda_env.yml
+        conda env update -f cadgan_conda_env.yml